 Is Go Markets a market leading broker?

-Go Markets is currently among the business leaders.
-It has over 10,000+ registered users and over 12 years of experience on its record.
-They're among the world's leading trading platforms and a prominent figure in the Fintech revolution.
+Go Markets is indisputably one of the industry leaders.
+It supports over 10,000+ registered customers and over 12 years of experience on its record.
+They're among the world's leading trading platforms and also a dominant figure in the Fintech revolution.

-It majorly owes this status to its incredible platform and wide selection of resources plus tools so that you can put money into capital markets.
+It majorly owes this status to its unbelievable platform and broad range of resources plus tools so you can invest in capital markets.

 Is Go Markets a con?